bashup/.devkit/README.md

 ### .devkit Modules

+Currently, .devkit provides the following modules you can `dk use:` in your `.dkrc`:

+For any project:

+* `entr-watch` -- implement a `watch` command using [entr](http://entrproject.org/)

+* `cram` -- implement a  `test` command using [cram](https://bitheap.org/cram/)
+* `shell-console` -- implement a `console` command as a bash subshell

+For projects using Python:

+* `virtualenv` -- functions to create or check for a Python virtualenv

+For projects using PHP:

+* `composer` -- functions to check for (and optionally possibly require) [composer](https://getcomposer.org)-installed tools
+* `peridot` -- implement a `test` command using [peridot-php](http://peridot-php.github.io/)
+* `psysh-console` -- implement a `console` command using PHP's [psysh](http://psysh.org/) REPL

-Currently, .devkit provides only four modules: `cram`, `entr-watch`, `shell-console`, and `virtualenv`.
-You can activate them by adding "`dk use:` *modules...*" to your `.dkrc`, then defining any needed overrides.
+You can activate any of them by adding "`dk use:` *modules...*" to your `.dkrc`, then defining any needed variable or function overrides.
 (Typically, you override variables by defining them *before* the `dk use:` line(s), and functions by defining them *after*.)

 Note that these modules are not specially privileged in any way: you are not *required* to use them to obtain the specified functionality.
 They are simply defaults and examples.

-So, for example, if you don't like how devkit's `dk.entr-watch` module works, you can write your own functions in `.dkrc` or in a package that you load as a development dependency (e.g. with `require mycommand github mygithubaccount/mycommand mycommand; source "$(command -v mycommand)"`).
+So, for example, if you don't like how devkit's `entr-watch` module works, you can write your own functions in `.dkrc` or in a package that you load as a development dependency (e.g. with `require mycommand github mygithubaccount/mycommand mycommand; source "$(command -v mycommand)"`).

 You can also place your own devkit modules under a  `.devkit-modules` directory in your project root, and `dk use:` will look for modules there before searching .devkit's bundled modules.
-You can also access modules from your `.deps` subdirectories by adding symlinks to them from `.devkit-modules`.
+You can also access modules from your `.deps` subdirectories by adding symlinks to them from your project's `.devkit-modules`.
 (Just make sure your `.dkrc` installs those dependencies *before* `dk use:`-ing them, if they're not there yet.)

+### All-Purpose Modules

 #### cram